melowntech/workshop/tutorials/geojson.rst

    Track with point

-Thats it for now, you've made it to the end :)
+That's it for now, you've made it to the end :)

 In the `next
 tutorial <http://vtsdocs.melown.com/en/latest/tutorials/geojson-part2.html>`__